arnauqb/diff_abms_tutorial/webpage/02-differentiating-randomness.md

     sum([torch.func.grad(f_torch)(torch.tensor(2.0)) for i in range(n_samples)])
     / n_samples
 )
-print(f"{rep} == {analytical_result}")
+print(f"{rep} ~ {analytical_result}")
 ```

-    28.234447479248047 == 28.0
+    27.93507194519043 ~ 28.0

 # Discrete randomness

-The above discussion about the reparameterization trick makes the assumption that the random distribution is differentiable.
-This is true for continuous distributions but it does not hold for discrete ones such as the Bernoulli or Categorical distributions.
+The above discussion about the reparameterization trick makes the assumption that the probability density is differentiable.
+This is true for continuous distributions but it does not hold for discrete ones such as Bernoulli or Categorical distributions.

 Multiple methods exist to deal with this issue, the most common ones being the Stright-Through estimator [(Bengio et al. 2013)](https://arxiv.org/abs/1308.3432) or the Gumbel-Softmax trick [(Jang et al. 2016)](https://arxiv.org/abs/1611.01144).
-Newer methods are continuously being developed and the [StochasticAD.jl](https://arxiv.org/abs/2210.08572) package in the Julia language is a promising new direction.
+Newer methods are continuously being developed such as the [StochasticAD.jl](https://arxiv.org/abs/2210.08572) package in the Julia language.

-Here we focus on the Gumbel-Softmax (GS) trick.
+Here, we focus on the Gumbel-Softmax (GS) trick.
 The GS distribution is a continuous relaxation of the Categorical distribution.
 The GS has a temperature parameter $\tau$ which controls the smoothness of the approximation such that the exact Categorical sampling is recovered for $\tau\to 0$.
 However, the variance of the gradient will grow as $\tau\to 0$ so $\tau$ acts as a bias-variance trade-off.

 PyTorch has a standard implementation ready to use.
 In particular, it implements a "hard" version of GS.
 The idea is that we can use the samples from the categorical distribution in the forward simulated pass, and use the continuous relaxation to approximate the gradients in the backward pass.
 This way we guarantee that the forward simulation is exactly equivalent to the non-relaxed version.